Protecting Your Parental Rights In Divorce

 The Georgia courts maintain that a child’s best interests are served when he or she maintains a meaningful relationship with both parents.
 The courts prefer custody agreements that allow the child to spend substantial time with both parents unless it is shown that contact with one or the other parent could put the child in harm’s way.

 Once your child custody order is in place, both parents are required to comply with its terms.
 If either one fails to do so, it could create grounds for contempt.
-Child custody matters can become very challenging legal matters, and it is important to have an attorney in Marietta who knows the law and will work to ensure that the court’s orders are obeyed.
+Child custody matters can become very challenging legal matters, and it is important to have an attorney who knows the law and will work to ensure that the court’s orders are obeyed.